 A Sub-1 GHz implementation is best suited for commercial environments such as hotels or large office spaces.
 Sub-1 GHz technology is long range, so all doors in the building can connect to a single hub for central control.
 Sub-1 GHz networks can also use Bluetooth low energy to enable control of the entire network directly from a smartphone.

 In this type of network, a system administrator can configure credentials from a remote location or lock and unlock all doors in the state of an emergency.
 It’s possible to add concurrent multiprotocol operation to your e-lock designs with the CC1352R, which has a dynamic multiprotocol manager (DMM) that enables you to tailor multiprotocol scheduling to your solution’s needs.
+In case a designer needs more output power, the CC1352P can provide +20dBm while maintaining low-power consumption.

 Figure 4: A Sub-1 GHz long range smart lock solution with Bluetooth low energy for smart phone connectivity